Dr. Christopher T. Hayes

 I am using isotope geochemistry to work on a variety of problems in oceanography and climate.
 The naturally-occurring uranium- and thorium-series elements provide ways to calculate rates of important oceanographic processes such as aerosol dust deposition, trace metal cycling or the sinking of organic matter.
 We can also look into the ocean’s past, using these elements in sediment cores as proxies for large-scale phenomenon such as deep ocean oxygenation, circulation patterns, or phytoplankton productivity.

 Projects in my lab tend to involve sea-going opportunities and laboratory-based analytical chemistry, as well as marine science modeling and remote observations which are increasingly necessary in modern oceanography.
-Individuals seeking graduate studentships or post-doctoral fellowships are encouraged to contact me about future possibilities.
+Contact me about future possibilities if you are seeking an undergraduate research project, a graduate student assistantship or a post-doctoral fellowship.

 Click here to view my personal page.